gracehoppercenter/ict/docs/f25/courses/itd110/goals/session28.md

 This time, we'll try to keep all of our styles in an external stylesheet.

+### CSS Selectors: span, div, id, class

+We'll play with some techniques that helps us target specific parts of the page from CSS.

 ### Fonts

 Fonts are lowkey cool.
 If you disagree, [this 30-minute youtube video